 The diagnosis is suspected in patients with suggestive symptoms and signs, incidentally noted elevations in aminotransferase levels, or previously diagnosed acute hepatitis.
 In addition, to identify asymptomatic patients, the CDC recommends testing all people born between 1945 and 1965 once for hepatitis C. Liver function tests are needed if not previously done and include serum ALT, AST, alkaline phosphatase, and bilirubin.
 Aminotransferase elevations are the most characteristic laboratory abnormalities.
 Although levels can vary, they are typically 100 to 500 IU/L. ALT is usually higher than AST.
 Aminotransferase levels can be normal during chronic hepatitis if the disease is quiescent, particularly with HCV.
 Alkaline phosphatase is usually normal or only slightly elevated but is occasionally markedly high.
 Bilirubin is usually normal unless the disease is severe or advanced.
 However, abnormalities in these laboratory tests are not specific and can result from other disorders, such as alcoholic liver disease, recrudescent acute viral hepatitis, and primary biliary cirrhosis.

-If laboratory results are compatible with hepatitis, viral serologic tests are done to exclude HBV and HCV (see Hepatitis B Serology* and see Hepatitis C Serology).
+If laboratory results are compatible with hepatitis, viral serologic tests are done to exclude HBV and HCV (Table 4: Hepatitis B Serology* and see Table 5: Hepatitis C Serology).
 Unless these tests indicate viral etiology, further testing is required.
 The first tests done include autoantibodies, immunoglobulins, thyroid tests (thyroid-stimulating hormone), tests for celiac disease (tissue transglutaminase antibody), and α1-antitrypsin level.
 Children and young adults are screened for Wilson disease by measuring the ceruloplasmin level.
 Marked elevations in serum immunoglobulins suggest chronic autoimmune hepatitis but are not conclusive.
 Autoimmune hepatitis is normally diagnosed based on the presence of antinuclear (ANA), anti–smooth muscle, or anti-liver/kidney microsomal type 1 (anti-LKM1) antibodies at titers of 1:80 (in adults) or 1:20 (in children).(See also the American Association for the Study of Liver Disease's practice guideline Diagnosis and Management of Autoimmune Hepatitis.)

 Unlike in acute hepatitis, biopsy is necessary.
 Mild cases may have only minor hepatocellular necrosis and inflammatory cell infiltration, usually in portal regions, with normal acinar architecture and little or no fibrosis.
 Such cases rarely develop into clinically important liver disease or cirrhosis.
 In more severe cases, biopsy typically shows periportal necrosis with mononuclear cell infiltrates (piecemeal necrosis) accompanied by variable periportal fibrosis and bile duct proliferation.
 The acinar architecture may be distorted by zones of collapse and fibrosis, and frank cirrhosis sometimes coexists with signs of ongoing hepatitis.
 Biopsy is also used to grade and stage the disease.